smagesh1/Data-Visualisation/README.md

 # Data Visualisation

-## Data Visualisation Coursework - Task Description

-This repository contains my solution for the Data Visualisation coursework module at King's College London.

 ## Task Description
 The aim of the project was to demonstrate understanding of the following areas:
  - Formulate research questions and produce visualizations to get insight into the quetion area to address them.